- Covering the costs of cancer treatment

 - To learn more

-It’s not unusual for some claims to be denied or for insurers to say they will not cover a test, procedure, or service that your doctor orders.
-The Affordable Care Act law now has requirements and timelines when the insurer denies a claim and you want to appeal their decision.
-For example, they must notify you in writing within 30 days after a claim for medical services you’ve already gotten, and within 72 hours for urgent care cases.
+It’s not unusual for some claims to be denied or for insurers to say they will not cover a test, procedure, or service that your doctor ordered.
+The new health care law gives consumers more information and the right to appeal a claim denial.
+For example, an insurer must notify you in writing of a claim denial within 30 days after a claim is filed for medical services you’ve already gotten, and within 72 hours for urgent care cases.

-Under the new rules, health plans that began on or after September 23, 2010 must have an internal appeals process that does all these things:
+Under the health care law, health plans that are not “grandfathered” (those that began on or after September 23, 2010, or began before then but have made significant coverage changes) must have an internal appeals process that:

 - Allows consumers to appeal when a health plan denies a claim for a covered service or rescinds (takes back) coverage